koodikulma-fi/data-signals/README.md

 TODO:
 - JS:
     - CLEAN UP SHALLOW COMPARISON depth for DATA SOURCE, MEMO, TRIGGER. ... in JS, in comments and in DOCS.
-- DOCS:
-    - Add a couple of (typed) MIXIN usage examples.
 - RELEASE:
     - Release as NPM package.
 - EXTRA: